 In test blocks, trials differed in two respects from trials in the adaptation blocks.
 First, the effect sound was presented at variable delays.
-The moose bellowed in one third of the trials at the same time as in adaptation blocks, in one third of the trials it bellowed earlier (approximately 50 ms, 100 ms, 150 ms or 200 ms) and in one third of the trials later (50 ms, 100 ms, 150 ms or 200 ms) than during adaptation blocks.
+The moose bellowed in one-third of the trials at the same time as in adaptation blocks, in one-third of the trials it bellowed earlier (approximately 50, 100, 150 or 200 ms) and in one-third of the trials later (50, 100, 150 or 200 ms) than during adaptation blocks.
 Thus, in the immediate effect group, the moose bellowed prior to the actual mouse click.
 To present the sound before the mouse click, we had to estimate when a participant would click the mouse button.
 We based these estimations on the previous mouse movements of each participant in trials with usual delay.
-We recorded the x-coordinate of the mouse cursor 50 ms, 100 ms, 150 ms, and 200 ms before the mouse click and averaged these x-coordinates.
-To deal with systematic changes in movement speed throughout the experiment, averaging of the x- coordinates started anew in each adaptation block.
-Early effect sounds were triggered when the mouse crossed the respective x-position.
-This procedure enabled us to present the sound approximately 200 ms to 50 ms before the mouse click for participants in the immediate effect group.
+We recorded the x-coordinate of the mouse cursor 50, 100, 150, and 200 ms before the mouse click and averaged these x-coordinates.
+To deal with systematic changes in movement speed throughout the experiment, averaging of the x-coordinates started anew in each adaptation block.
+Early effect sounds were triggered when the mouse crossed blocks, this action effect either occurred earlier than usual, at the group-specific delay or later than usual.
+Participants either judged the time of the action effect or their sense of agency over the action effect the respective x-position.
+This procedure enabled us to present the sound approximately 200-50 ms before the mouse click for participants in the immediate effect group.
 Yet, the actual presentation times differed from the predicted times due to different movement speeds in each trial.
 To present the early effects at comparable deviations in both experimental groups, we yoked participants in both groups regarding delays and trial order.
 When, for example, a participant in the immediate effect group had actually heard the effect 137 ms before his/her mouse click (instead of the intended 150 ms), the corresponding yoke participant experienced the effect 137 ms before the standard delay of 250 ms, i.e. 113 ms after the mouse click.
 This yoke design was chosen to present early effects with the same variability in both groups.